-The last decade has been difficult for Pakistan.
-Earthquake and annual flood since 2008, and internal displacement triggered by civil conflict in 2011-12, have all shocks this fragile and complex nations.
+The last decade has been challenging for Pakistan.
+Earthquake, annual flood since 2008, and internal displacement triggered by civil conflict in 2011-12, have shocked this fragile and complex nation.

-Throughout this time , SACH has been at the forefront in its emergency response.
-The charity has regularly been on hand to provide shelter, medical aid, food (both cooked and dry rations), water, utensils and clothing to disaster-victims.
+SACH has been at the forefront of its emergency response throughout this time.
+The charity has regularly been on hand to provide shelter, medical aid, food (both cooked and dry rations), water, utensils, and clothing to disaster victims.

-Emergency relief is crucial for disaster-victims who are still disorientated and coming to terms with their new situations.
-Since 2011, SACH organization provided emergency relief to nearly thousands disaster-victims in sindh Pakistan.
+Emergency relief is crucial for disaster victims who are still disorientated and coming to terms with their new situations.
+Since 2011, the SACH organization has provided emergency relief to thousands of disaster victims in Sindh, Pakistan.

-Flooding has becomes an annual occurrence for much of Pakistan.
-Though now accustomed, families in areas prone to flooding are too poor to mitigate against the dangers posed by the seasonal rains.
+Flooding has become an annual occurrence for much of Pakistan.
+Though now accustomed, families prone to flooding are too poor to mitigate against the dangers posed by the seasonal rains.
 Many therefore find themselves displaced or dispossessed each year the floods arrive.

 Responding to Conflicts:

-In 2011-12, conflict between the government and militant group in the district of Badin to the displacement of nearly 2.5 million people. it was the largest internal displacement suffered in the country since its formations.
+During 2011-12, the conflict between the government and militant group in the district of Badin to the displacement of nearly 2.5 million people.
+It was the most significant internal displacement suffered in the country since its formation.

-SACH , established tent and medical camps for displaced families in Badin.
-Cookked food and dry rations were also provided as well free schooling for children.
+SACH established tent and medical camps for displaced families in Badin.
+Cooked food and dry rations were also provided as free schooling for children.

-Thousand of families were supported in this period of displaced and many now returned home.
+Thousand of families were supported in this period of displacement, and many now returned home.